 The urban pop artists journey so far has taken him to London’s Park Lane via Brixton and the Houses Of Parliament.

-Lhouette’s rise has been nothing short of phenomenal since he first began to explore the world of visual art, taking his work from his humble home studio to Westminster and across London’s finest urban art events.
+Lhouette’s rise has been nothing short of phenomenal.
+Since he first began to explore the world of visual arts, taking his work from his humble home studio to Westminster and across London’s finest urban art events.

 Elements of Lhouette’s early techniques can be seen among the more polished artwork of today through the use of raw materials such as forklift pallets and other industrial throw-offs.
 The striking binary between the old and new and the raw and the refined, is the major juxtaposition inherent to Lhouette’s work.

 ‘My techniques originate from self-taught practices.
 I started with a mixed box of old mechanic aerosol paints and scrap sheets of salvaged wooden board.
 Along with a moody scanner/printer that I had acquired to create stencils and transfers, unknowingly at the time I was venturing into pop art realms …the work was beautifully raw!
 I try to retain that essence as the work continues to develop’.

 Despite a growing number of sell-out exhibitions at major commercial galleries, Lhouette still finds time to give back to the community.
 Encouraging the younger generation to express themselves through art.
 His collaborative project with Brixton’s Angell Town Estate in 2016, garnered significant attention from the media.
 A bespoke piece is hanging outside Angell Town School in celebration of his successful workshop.